Pandapip1/SelectAnyNumberRounds/README.md

 [^2]: Due to an unusual interaction, picking "Distill Acquisition" currently results in a softlock.

 [^3]: Reported by user.
 Tries to create and display endless "BU" cards once continue is picked: ![Provided screenshot](https://media.discordapp.net/attachments/1095772439172091935/1096163350527881226/image.png)

+[^4]: When the timer runs out, you pick a ranom card and the timer goes away.
+However, if it was not the continue card, you can continue picking cards.